Walter Dahn

 Walter Dahn.
 Photo: Paul Kalkbrenner

-Walter Dahn (*1954) was an important influence on a generation of artists often referred to as the Neue Wilde, or New Fauves.
+Walter Dahn (1954–2024) was an important influence on a generation of artists often referred to as the Neue Wilde, or New Fauves.
 A co-founder of the short-lived but significant Mülheimer Freiheit group and a pioneer of “Bad Painting”, he developed a way of painting that questioned the point of the medium.
-The Cologne-based artist has continued his work in other media since the late 1980s, screen prints in particular.
-His works, which have been described as a “synthesizing cultural anthropology,” insistently analyze the visual ideologies of art and everyday culture.
+From the late 1980s, he continued his work in other media, screen prints in particular.
+His works, which have been described as a “synthesizing cultural anthropology,” insistently analyzed the visual ideologies of art and everyday culture.

 Read more